AstroFloyd/statTools/README.md

 3. make
 4. sudo make install

-For more installation options, see the [INSTALL](doc/INSTALL) file.
+For more compilation and installation options, see the [INSTALL](doc/INSTALL) file.

 ## Similar packages